practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 <br/>

-## Full Microbenchmark program in KiCS2 Curry and determinism in Curry
+## Full Microbenchmark program in KiCS2 Curry and determinism

 See program [random_bitstring_and_flexible_password_generator.curry](./random_bitstring_and_flexible_password_generator.curry).